awtrix/awtrix1.0/README.md

 ![AWTRIX Preview](assets/awtrix.jpg?raw=true "AWTRIX")

+Attention: This Code is not working at this time!

 AWTRIX is a smart WiFi-capable clock based on an ESP8266.
 It supports different modes:
 - time via NTP server